Skip to Content

-Melting moments cookies are the most popular cookies on every festive occasion.
-We make it for every Christmas and Chinese New Year, pack it in small boxes as a present to people and friends.
-There was once we even make some extra to sell.
+Melting Moments cookies are the most popular cookies on every festive occasion.
+We make it for every Christmas and Chinese New Year and pack it in small boxes as a present to people and friends.
+There was once we even made some extra to sell.

-Our melting moment consists of only five ingredients.
-It melts in the mouth, full of buttery flavor, very crumbly and addictive.
-It is not surprising that whoever has tried it can finish eating the whole box while watching their favorite TV program.
+Our melting moment consists of only five simple ingredients.
+It melts in the mouth, full of buttery flavor, crumbly and addictive.
+Unsurprisingly, whoever has tried it can finish eating the whole box while watching their favorite TV program.

 Have you decided what cookies you make for the upcoming celebration?
 Include melting moments in your list!
-This recipe will guarantee that you will get prises and compliments from friends and families, with minimum time and effort.
+This recipe guarantees you will get praise and compliments from friends and family with minimum time and effort.

-The best thing is you can bake it early and store well in the freezer.
+It is best to bake it early and store it well in the freezer.

 1. Mesure all the ingredients